The Newton’s method is more powerful but also a bit more demanding than the Picard’s method.

 the solution, you will need their derivatives with respect to the solution (such as we needed

-the derivative above).
+above).
 In addition, the following elementary rules are useful

 for the differentiation of the weak forms: